Natalie Buxton: Series 6

 Natalie arrives at Larkhall with tough talking prostitute Frances Allen.
-Natalie herself is a meek school teacher who has been arrested for fraud.
+Natalie herself is a meek school teacher who has been arrested for income-tax fraud.
 As she arrives on G-Wing, word gets around that Natalie is a nonce (prison slang for child molester), so the other prisoners begin picking on her, but Frances protects her.
 When she asks Frances to make a phone call for her, this results in a truck being pulled over and a number of refugee children are discovered inside, set to be sold as sex slaves.
 When Natalie is informed about this, she reveals that she has sexually abused children before in front of Allen, who is actually Detective Inspector Frances Myers (Eva Pope), who was working undercover to entrap Natalie.
 Frances is subsequently given the job of Wing Governor and Natalie is transferred to another prison.

-When Natalie returns weeks later, she has become much tougher.
+When Natalie returns weeks later, she has become much tougher, revealing her previous meek disposition was a ruse.
 The women of G-Wing and the officers alike are disgusted at Natalie's return to Larkhall.
 The women stand their ground and begin chanting "Nonce, nonce, nonce..." at Natalie and promise to give her a hard time.
-When Natalie confesses to being a pedophile, Frances slaps her, just as Colin Hedges (Tristan Surrock) walks into her office.
+When Natalie confesses to being a paedophile, Frances slaps her, just as Colin Hedges (Tristan Surrock) walks into her office.
 Following a fight with Al McKenzie (Pauline Campbell), in which Natalie stamps on Al with her high heels after Al brandished a straight razor, Natalie manipulates her into thinking that her boyfriend had actually abused the children.
 She sets up a plan with Bev Tull (Amanda Barrie) and Phyl Oswyn (Stephanie Beacham) to trap Julie Saunders' (Victoria Alcock) hand in a sewing machine, and make it look like an accident.
 Natalie saves Julie's hand, badly cutting her own in the process.
 This, however, wins over the other inmates.
 After Phyl and Bev make rhubarb hootch, which results in Al dying, Natalie blackmails them and forces them to poison Frances with it; the attempt fails, however.
 Natalie then does acts of sodomy with fellow prisoner Kris Yates (Jennifer Ness), who is also in a secret same-sex relationship with officer Selena Geeson (Charlotte Lucas).
 Natalie does her best to split them up, and reports their relationship when Kris rejects her advances and attacks her.
 Kris is branded a bully and Natalie is released from Cellular Confinement.
 Phyl and Bev plan to cut all ties with Natalie and set her up to be attacked by Darlene Cake (Antonia Okonma).
 Natalie, however, gets the better of her and wins the fight.
 Natalie then turns the tables on them and ropes them into scaring Darlene by making her think she is cursed.
 When Kris escapes, Natalie continues to expose the relationship between Selena and Kris, so Frances has Natalie put on the transfer list.